ovh/docs/pages/manage_and_operate/iam/iam-logs-forwarding/guide.en-gb.md

 **OVH Account policy logs**: Log entries for OVH services access acceptance or denied access due to of a security policy evaluation.

 ## Instruction

 ### OVHcloud Account logs type

 OVHcloud account propose 3 level of logs

 - **Audit Logs**: provide a security-relevant, chronological set of records documenting the sequence of actions in your OVHCLOUD Account. (ie. logins, password change, …)
--	**Activity Logs**: provide all of records of actions in your OVHCLOUD Account. (ie. API calls and actions done on the control panel
+- **Activity Logs**: provide all of records of actions in your OVHCLOUD Account. (ie. API calls and actions done on the control panel)
 - **Access policy logs**: provide all of records of access evaluation in your OVHCLOUD Account. (ie. Actions authorized or unauthorized through IAM policies)

 ### Enable logs forwarding

 Currently, you can only enable the forwarding of the OVHcloud account logs via API.
-You will have to define the target Stream of one of your LDP account you aim these logs to be forwarded to.
-The enablement of the forwarding will create a subscription for this stream id.
+You will have to target a Stream of one of your LDP account.
+The logs will be forwarded to that Stream.
+Enabling the forwarding will create a subscription for this stream id.
-Note that the forwarding enablement is free of charge, but you will be charged for the usage of Logs Data Platform service as per standard price plan.
+Note that enabling the forwarding is free of charge, but you will be charged for the usage of Logs Data Platform service as per standard price plan.
 For LDP pricing refer to [Logs Data Platform product page](https://www.ovhcloud.com/en-ie/logs-data-platform/).

 To enable forwarding, you can use the following APIs:
 |**Method**|**Log type**|**Path**|**Description**|